 The current legal framework of Computing and Digital Technology is examined e.g. data protection legislation, intellectual property rights, computer misuse, freedom of information, computer contracts and employment contracts as is an overview and comparison of workable ethical theories eg utilitarianism and duty based approaches.
 Important issues regarding professional bodies in computing are also addressed including their role, structure, codes of conduct and practice.
 You will also investigate employability factors and learn about the employment application process and the importance of continuing professional development.
 A themed case study mini-project linked to the subject pathway, which may include the opportunity to work with an external company.
 This will help you to develop your skills and understanding of project planning and control concepts, planning techniques (eg Gantt charts) and monitoring, academic research, software prototyping and report writing.

-If you opt for the four-year sandwich route, your third year will be spent on a relevant industrial placement.
+If you opt for the four-year placement route, your third year will be spent on a relevant industrial placement.

 Read more about this year of study